akdemirdeniz/obsidian-tipa/README.md

 - Live preview support is non existent for inline syntax (`\textschwa` for example)

 ## Installation

+### Automatic Installation
+On your Obsidian app, go to Options -> Community Plugins -> Browse and search for 'TIPA Support'.
+Click on the card and install and then enable.

+### Manual Installation
 1. Download the latest release.zip from the GitHub repository
 2. Extract the files to your vault's plugins folder:
    `YourVault/.obsidian/plugins/tipa-obsidian-plugin/`